mumukshapant/Image-Processing-Application/README.txt

 title: CITATION
-message: If you use this project, please cite it using this.
+message: If you use this project, please cite it using this. author(s): Mumuksha Pant
-authors: Dhruv Saini , Mumuksha Pant
-description:  The images used in this program are original, owned by Dhruv Saini and Mumuksha Pant and is authorized to be used in this project.
+description:  The images used in this program are original, owned by Mumuksha Pant and is authorized to be used in this project.

-Work Ownership: Image Processing Application is a sole work of Dhruv Saini (saini.dh@northeastern.edu) & Mumuksha Pant (pant.mu@northeastern.edu) , this is an academic work.
+Work Ownership: Image Processing Application-  this is an academic work.

 This README is for Image Processing Application created as part of coursework in CS 5010 Programming Design Paradigms.
 This is a GUI , text-based and script based, interactive application which supports loading, manipulating and saving images